 This page is about collecting information we find about the PowerVR architecture and the USSE opcodes.
 The long term goal is to write a free and open OpenGL driver for GNU/Linux based systems.

-The project is a FSF high priority project: http://libreplanet.org/wiki/Group:PowerVR_drivers
+The project is considered to be high priority by the FSF: http://libreplanet.org/wiki/Group:PowerVR_drivers

 PowerVR is a series of 3D GPUs developed by Imagination Technologies.
 The acronym “SGX” denotes the version PowerVR V5, hence SGX530, SGX540.
 For details about the history and the many variants see http://en.wikipedia.org/wiki/PowerVR.
 Currently the SGX5xx versions are wide spread and Series 6 (Rogue) is announced.
 Therefore this project focusses on the SGX5xx system.